ceph/ceph/doc/rados/operations/cache-tiering.rst

 - **Flushing:** The agent identifies modified (or dirty) objects and forwards them to the storage pool for long-term storage.

-- **Evicting:** The agent identifies objects that haven't been modified (or clean) and evicts the least recently used among them from the cache.
+- **Evicting:** The agent identifies objects that have not been modified (or clean) and evicts the least recently used among them from the cache.